yds12/visual/README.md

 Use the `Display` trait if it's satisfied, fallback to `Debug` otherwise, and if neither are implemented use a default string value.

+## Why

+The typical "nice" way to display things is via the `Display` trait.
+However, sometimes this trait is not available, but `Debug` is. `Debug` is easy to derive.
+In those cases it would be nice to use `Debug` as a fallback.

 ## Usage

 ```rust